KnapsackPro/docs.knapsackpro.com/_posts/2021-04-14-how-bitbucket-pipeline-with-parallel-cypress-tests-can-speed-up-ci-build.md

 ## BitBucket Pipeline YML config

-Here is an example of BitBucket Pipeline config in YML.
-As you can see here are 3 parallel steps to run Cypress tests via [Knapsack Pro](https://knapsackpro.com/?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-bitbucket-pipeline-with-parallel-cypress-tests-can-speed-up-ci-build).
+Here is an example of a BitBucket Pipeline config in YML.
+As you can see, there are 3 parallel steps to run Cypress tests via [Knapsack Pro](https://knapsackpro.com/?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-bitbucket-pipeline-with-parallel-cypress-tests-can-speed-up-ci-build).
 If you would like to run your tests on more parallel jobs you simply need to add more steps.

 {% highlight yml %}
 image: cypress/base:10